believeitornotquiz/instructions/README.md

 4. In the **Add Team** dialog, enter the team name and **amount of players** on the team, assign **Joker rounds**, then **double‑click Save** to finish adding them.

 ![Add Team dialog with Joker rounds](https://raw.githubusercontent.com/believeitornotquiz/instructions/refs/heads/main/figure%203.png)
-*Figure 4: Add Team dialog; assign Joker rounds before saving.*
+*Figure 4: Add Team dialog; assign Joker rounds and the amount of players before saving.*

 <a id="marking-tab"></a>
 ### Marking Tab